Ice: Harvesting

 There were thriving industries in 16th–17th century England whereby low-lying areas along the Thames Estuary were flooded during the winter, and ice harvested in carts and stored inter-seasonally in insulated wooden houses as a provision to an icehouse often located in large country houses, and widely used to keep fish fresh when caught in distant waters.
 This was allegedly copied by an Englishman who had seen the same activity in China.
 Ice was imported into England from Norway on a considerable scale as early as 1823.

 In the United States, the first cargo of ice was sent from New York City to Charleston, South Carolina, in 1799, and by the first half of the 19th century, ice harvesting had become a big business.
 Frederic Tudor, who became known as the "Ice King", worked on developing better insulation products for long distance shipments of ice, especially to the tropics; this became known as the ice trade.

 Trieste sent ice to Egypt, Corfu, and Zante; Switzerland, to France; and Germany sometimes was supplied from Bavarian lakes.
-The Hungarian Parliament building used ice harvested in the winter from Lake Balaton for air conditioning.
+From 1930s and up until 1994, the Hungarian Parliament building used ice harvested in the winter from Lake Balaton for air conditioning.

 Ice houses were used to store ice formed in the winter, to make ice available all year long, and an early type of refrigerator known as an icebox was cooled using a block of ice placed inside it.
-In many cities, it was not unusual to have a regular ice delivery service during the summer.
-The advent of artificial refrigeration technology has since made delivery of ice obsolete.
+Many cities had a regular ice delivery service during the summer.
+The advent of artificial refrigeration technology made the delivery of ice obsolete.

 Ice is still harvested for ice and snow sculpture events.
 For example, a swing saw is used to get ice for the Harbin International Ice and Snow Sculpture Festival each year from the frozen surface of the Songhua River.

 Artificial production

-The earliest known written process to artificially make ice is by the 13th-century writings of Arab historian Ibn Abu Usaybia in his book Kitab Uyun al-anba fi tabaqat-al-atibba concerning medicine in which Ibn Abu Usaybi’a attributes the process to an even older author, Ibn Bakhtawayhi, of whom nothing is known.
+The earliest known written process to artificially make ice is by the 13th-century writings of Arab historian Ibn Abu Usaybia in his book Kitab Uyun al-anba fi tabaqat-al-atibba concerning medicine in which Ibn Abu Usaybia attributes the process to an even older author, Ibn Bakhtawayhi, of whom nothing is known.

-Mechanical production

 Ice is now produced on an industrial scale, for uses including food storage and processing, chemical manufacturing, concrete mixing and curing, and consumer or packaged ice.
 Most commercial icemakers produce three basic types of fragmentary ice: flake, tubular and plate, using a variety of techniques.
 Large batch ice makers can produce up to 75 tons of ice per day.
 In 2002, there were 426 commercial ice-making companies in the United States, with a combined value of shipments of $595,487,000.
 Home refrigerators can also make ice with a built in icemaker, which will typically make ice cubes or crushed ice.
-Stand-alone icemaker units that make ice cubes are often called ice machines.

-Transportation

-Ice can present challenges to safe transportation on land, sea and in the air.
+The first such device was presented in 1965 by Frigidaire.